How To Peel Potato, The Right Way

 1. Blanching Method

-One of the quickest ways to peel a large batch of potatoes is to use the blanching method.
+One of the quickest methods for peeling a large batch of potatoes is the blanching method.
 Here’s how it works:

-1. Boil Water: Start by boiling a large pot of water.
-The water should be enough to fully submerge the potatoes.
+- Boil Water: Start by boiling a large pot of water.
+The water should be enough to submerge the potatoes fully.

-4. Ice Bath: Quickly transfer the potatoes to the ice bath to stop them from cooking.
+- Ice Bath: Quickly transfer the potatoes to the ice bath to prevent further cooking.

 This method is perfect when you need to peel a large number of potatoes, as it significantly reduces peeling time.